timosalm/tap-operator-workshop/workshop/content/exercises/prepaved-path-to-prod.md

 ###### Separation of Concerns
 While the supply chain is operator facing, Cartographer also provides an **interface for developers** called **Workload**.
 Workloads allow developers to create application specifications such as the location of their repository, environment variables, and service claims.

-As this workshop is focused on the operator experience, a Workload is already applied to the namespaces created for this workshop session.
+As this workshop is focused on the operator experience, a Workload is already applied to the namespace created for this workshop session.
 Let's have closer look at how a Workload allows developers to pass information about an application to be delivered through the supply chain.